drone/drone-wall/README.md

 ### Deployment

+    $ docker pull scottwferg/drone-wall
     $ docker run -p 3000:3000 -e API_SCHEME=$API_SCHEME -e API_DOMAIN=$API_DOMAIN \
-        -e API_TOKEN=$API_TOKEN drone-wall
+        -e API_TOKEN=$API_TOKEN scottwferg/drone-wall

+Drone wall exposes port `3000`.
+You can map this to whatever you like.

-The `API_` variables are required to configure the route that's hit to find new Drone builds.  `SCHEME` accepts HTTP or HTTPS, `DOMAIN` is where you provide the domain that is hosting the API, and `TOKEN` is where you should paste the token that will authenticate you with the API.
+The `API_` variables are required to configure the route that's hit to find new Drone builds.
+`SCHEME` accepts HTTP or HTTPS, `DOMAIN` is where you provide the domain that is hosting the API, and `TOKEN` is where you should paste the access token that will authenticate you with the Drone API (found in your Drone user settings).